heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 You can get partition metadata in one of the following ways:

-- Using the platform Metadata Service
+- Using the Metadata Service API
-- Using the platform Query Service
+- Using the Query Service API

-You can get partition metadata using the platform Query Service only if the partition has the HERE tile scheme.
+You can get partition metadata using the Query Service API only if the partition has the HERE tile scheme.
 For more information on the HERE tile scheme, see [Partitions](https://developer.here.com/olp/documentation/data-user-guide/portal/layers/partitions.html).

-For performance reasons, it is best to use the platform Query Service to get metadata for a specific partition.
-For batch processes, and to get metadata for many partitions or all partitions in a layer, use the platform Metadata Service.
+For performance reasons, it is best to use the Query Service API to get metadata for a specific partition.
+For batch processes, and to get metadata for many partitions or all partitions in a layer, use the Metadata Service API.

 **To get partition metadata from a versioned layer:**